 The Supreme Court opened its term Monday and says its business will go on despite the ongoing shutdown.
 The Supreme Court announced Thursday it would stay open through Friday, Oct.
 18, including hearing two days of arguments next week.

 All national parks have been closed since the shutdown began, but the Obama administration said Thursday it would allow states to use their own money to reopen some national parks.

 Utah is the first state to take up the offer, and national parks located there are expected to open Saturday.
-Colorado also reached agreement to reopen Rocky Mountain National Park.
-But several states say they are unlikely to participate.

 Figures compiled by a coalition of retired park service workers indicate that some 700,000 people a day would have been visiting the parks and that the surrounding areas are losing $76 million in visitor spending per day.